wenyi1994/Machine-Vision/README.md

 Matlab (perhaps also other) codes for realization of assignments of course Machine Vision in KIT

 ## Assignment 5: Calibration and Perspective Projection
-Using Tsai's algorithm for camera calibration.
+Use Tsai's algorithm for camera calibration.
+1. Determine the image position of markers manually and combine them with world position, so that Tsai's algorithm can be applied.
+2. Apply mapping matrix on world position and calculate the reprojection error.
+3. Determine height of the table.

 ## Assignment 4: Color and Segmentation
 > **update 2017/12/12**